The Whalemobile is offering in-person programming for schools!

 While we will never discourage anyone from going inside the whale, high school programs are typically assembly based.
 But being honest, they will at least want to peak inside!

-After going in the whale, students have another breakout session of your choice.
-Please choose from the list below.
+After going in the whale, students have another breakout session depending on the grade. (the is the second half of the 40 minute visit).

 Students will compare external characteristics of whales to humans.
-They will understand how whales use their flippers and tails by pretending to be whales themselves!
+They will understand how whales use their flippers and tails, how they communicate, and how they eat and breathe by pretending to be whales themselves!
 (K-LS1-1)

 Humpback whales are individually identified by the patterns on the underside of their tails.
 Students become researchers: they categorize and match humpback whale tails and learn how the whales got their names.